Ad1thya-R/CV_site_Builder/README.md

 <!-- GETTING STARTED -->
 ## User Usage

-The following section will describe a simple exploration of the functionalities of both the CV Builder site and the CV site from a User standpoint
+The following section will describe a simple exploration of the functionalities of both the CV Builder site and the CV site from a User standpoint.

+### CV Builder Usage

+The user must input in all fields to have a fully functioning CV site.
+Unfortunately, I did not implement the ability to customise the number of project inputs, education inputs and experience inputs.

+The use must also separate all fields by commas where they are shown.
+This holds true with the skills, social media, projects, education and experience sections.

+The image uploads are not truly restricted to a specific file format, however it is recommended for the user to use relatively smaller memory files, as the local Storage in which these files are kept is restricted in space and the loading time of the images when not cached on ones machine (i.e. when somebody loads the user's CV website for the first time) can be quite long.

 ### CV Site Usage